 Disclosure in criminal cases

 In a criminal trial the prosecution is obliged to disclose to the defence, in advance of the trial, all relevant evidence which it has.
-If you are charged with a criminal offence, you have the right to be provided with the evidence the prosecution intends using at your trial, as well as the evidence which it has but does not intend to use, if that evidence could assist your defence.
+This includes both the evidence which the prosecution intends using at your trial, as well as the evidence which it has but does not intend to use, if that evidence could assist your defence.

 This duty to disclose is based on natural and constitutional justice, case